makrai/notes/thakur2104-heterog-benchm-info-retriev.md

 * Neural IR models have often been studied in homogeneous and narrow settings,
 * we introduce BEIR (Benchmarking IR), a heterogeneous benchmark for
-  * 17 datasets for evaluation spanning diverse retrieval
+  * 17 datasets for evaluation
   * tasks including open-domain datasets as well as narrow expert domains
 * We study the effectiveness of nine SOTA retrieval models in a zero-shot
-  * performing well consistently across all datasets is challenging.
-Our results
+  * performing well consistently across all datasets is challenging
   * BM25 is a robust baseline and
-  * Reranking-based models overall achieve the best zero-shot performances, however, at high computational costs.
-In contrast,
+  * Reranking-based models overall achieve the best zero-shot performances, however, at high computational costs
-  * Dense-retrieval models are computationally more efficient but often underperform other approaches, highlighting the considerable room for
+  * Dense-retrieval models are computationally more efficient but often underperform other approaches

 # 1 Introduction

-* Many real-world NLP problems rely on a practical and efficient retrieval component as a first step to find relevant information.
-Examples are
+* Many real-world NLP problems rely on a retrieval component as a first step
   * open-domain question-answering (Chen+ 2017),
   * claim-verification (Thorne+ 2018), and
   * duplicate question detection (Zhang+ 2015)